trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 # Interface Tracking

-Interface Tracker is a streaming analytics feature of Trisul you need to enable on a Netflow Interface level to acquire ability to create separate monitoring for hosts, applications and protocols on each interface.
+Interface Tracker is a *Trisul Streaming Analytics* feature of Trisul you need to enable on a Netflow Interface level to acquire ability to create separate monitoring for hosts, applications and protocols on each interface.